cortex-lab/alf2neuroscope/README.md

 ## Event series

 If there is a file with attribute `times`, (i.e. filename `obj.times.ext`), it indicates that this object is an event series.
 The `times` file contains a numerical array containing times of the events in seconds, relative to a universal timescale common to all files.
 Other attributes of the events are stored in different files.
-If you want to represent times relative to another timescale, do this by appending to `timescale` after an underscore (e.g. `times_ephysClock`).
+If you want to represent times relative to another timescale, do this by appending to `timescale` after an underscore (e.g. `spikes.times_ephysClock.npy`).

 ## Interval series